joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 | low_income | Trips where a low income discount is applied by the provider, e.g., a discount from a qualified provider equity plan. |
 | all_riders | All riders from any group                                                                                             |

-Other special group types may be added in future MDS releases as relevant agency and provider use cases are identified.
-When additional special group types or metrics are proposed, a thorough review of utility and relevance in program oversight, evaluation, and policy development should be done by OMF Working Groups, as well as any privacy implications by the OMF Privacy Committee.
+Other special group types may be added in future  SPP releases as relevant agency and provider use cases are identified.
+When additional special group types or metrics are proposed, a thorough review of utility and relevance in program oversight, evaluation, and policy development should be done by SharePortation Working Groups, as well as any privacy implications by the SharePortation Privacy Committee.

 [Top][toc]

 ### Data Redaction

 Some combinations of parameters may return a small count of trips, which could increase a privacy risk of re-identification.
 To correct for that, Reports does not return data below a certain count of results.
 This data redaction is called k-anonymity, and the threshold is set at a k-value of 10.
-For more explanation of this methodology, see our [Data Redaction Guidance document](https://github.com/shareportation/mobility-data-specification/wiki/MDS-Data-Redaction).
+For more explanation of this methodology, see our [Data Redaction Guidance document](https://github.com/shareportation/mobility-data-specification/wiki/ SPP-Data-Redaction).

 **If the query returns fewer than `10` trips in a count, then that row's count value is returned as "-1".** Note "0" values are also returned as "-1" since the goal is to group both low and no count values for privacy.

 As Reports is in [beta][beta], this value may be adjusted in future releases and/or may become dynamic to account for specific categories of use cases and users.
 To improve the specification and to inform future guidance, beta users are encouraged to share their feedback and questions about k-values on this [discussion thread](https://github.com/shareportation/mobility-data-specification/discussions/622).

 Using k-anonymity will reduce, but not necessarily eliminate the risk that an individual could be re-identified in a dataset, and this data should still be treated as sensitive.
-This is just one part of good privacy protection practices, which you can read more about in our [MDS Privacy Guide for Cities](https://github.com/shareportation/governance/blob/main/documents/OMF-MDS-Privacy-Guide-for-Cities.pdf).
+This is just one part of good privacy protection practices, which you can read more about in our [ SPP Privacy Guide for Cities](https://github.com/shareportation/governance/blob/main/documents/SharePortation- SPP-Privacy-Guide-for-Cities.pdf).

 [Top][toc]